microprediction/timemachines/CONTRIBUTE.md

 # Time-machines contributors guide

 Here are some new notes for contributors to the timemachines package.
 You can also talk to a human.
 I try to jump on a Google Meet twice a week and the details are in the microprediction [knowledge center](https://www.microprediction.com/knowledge-center).
-I'm not so good at scheduling calls outside of these times and frankly that tends to be counter to my productivity anyway.
-So just jump on some Tuesday night or
-Friday noon if you are keen to contribute to this package, or anything else that relates to open source community prediction.

 There are two principle ways you can contribute to the timemachines package: